protobom/protobom/docs/CHARTER.md

 iii.
 All outbound code will be made available under the Project License.

 iv.
 Documentation will be received and made available by the Project under the Creative Commons Attribution 4.0 International License (available at [http://creativecommons.org/licenses/by/4.0/](http://creativecommons.org/licenses/by/4.0/)).
-To the extent a contribution includes or consists of data, any rights in such data shall be made available under the CDLA-Permissive 2.0 License, available at https://cdla.dev/permissive-2-0.

 v.
 The Project may seek to integrate and contribute back to other open source projects (“Upstream Projects”).
 In such cases, the Project will conform to all license requirements of the Upstream Projects, including dependencies, leveraged by the Project.
 Upstream Project code contributions not stored within the Project’s main code repository will comply with the contribution process and license terms for the applicable Upstream Project.